Grounded in Time and in Place, of Time and of Place

 A place holds traces of time, recording movements, landmarks, relationships, and experiences; each trace is imbued with wisdom.

-Grounded in Time and in Place, of Time and of Place considers the potential of art to reclaim and rebuild, to preserve traditional and collective identity, to reconfigure past wisdom for the present and to redefine a new shared world.
+Grounded in Time and in Place, of Time and of Place considered the potential of art to reclaim and rebuild, to preserve traditional and collective identity, to reconfigure past wisdom for the present and to redefine a new shared world.

 Featured artists: Brook Garru Andrew, Darren Wighton, Lorraine Connelly-Northey, Nat Ward, Nicole Welch, Nicole Foreshew, Robyn Heckenberg and Treahna Hamm.